-These Garlic Sesame Instant Pot Chicken Thighs are perfect for your weekly meal prep and they are covered in the best sticky, sweet sauce – serve with rice and veggies for a full meal!
+These Garlic Sesame Instant Pot Chicken Thighs are perfect for your weekly meal prep and they've got the best sticky, sweet sauce!

 When deciding what Instant Pot recipes to make for your weekly meal prep, choosing chicken thigh recipes is a must!

 Chicken thighs are inexpensive, pair well with a wide variety of seasonings, and more importantly, they fit easily into meal prep containers.
 You know we love meal prep over here!